-Series 2012, 2018A and 2018B Revenue Certificates are secured by all receipts of, and revenue, income and money derived from the Corporation's operation of the Hospital premises.
+Series 2012, 2022A and 2022B Revenue Certificates are secured by all receipts of, and revenue, income and money derived from the Corporation's operation of the Hospital premises.

-The outstanding notes securing the Series 2012, 2018A and 2018B Revenue Certificates were issued pursuant to the Master Trust Indenture dated as of March 1, 2002, as amended, among the Corporation, Phoebe Putney Memorial Hospital, Inc. and U.S. Bank National Association, as master trustee.
+The outstanding notes securing the Series 2012, 2022A and 2022B Revenue Certificates were issued pursuant to the Master Trust Indenture dated as of March 1, 2002, as amended, among the Corporation, Phoebe Putney Memorial Hospital, Inc. and U.S. Bank Trust Company, National Association (formerly U.S. Bank, National Association), as master trustee.
 Under the terms of the Master Trust Indenture, the Corporation is limited on the incurrence of additional borrowings and requires that the Corporation satisfies certain measures of financial performance as long as the notes are outstanding.
 For the fiscal year ended July 31, 2022, the Corporation did not meet the debt service coverage ratio requirement associated with the 2018A and 2018B Revenue Certificates, which requires the Corporation to maintain a maximum annual debt service coverage ratio of greater than 1.00:1.00.
 However, the bond holder provided a waiver for this covenant default.